 To bring music and medicine together by making music and rhythm an integral part of treating neurological illness as well as improving the health of musicians worldwide.

-Develop music and rhythm-based therapies that improve patient quality of life and address symptoms of Alzheimer’s disease, Parkinson's disease, stroke, autism and other conditions.
+Developing music and rhythm-based therapies that improve patient quality of life and address symptoms of Alzheimer’s disease, Parkinson's disease, stroke, autism and other conditions.

-Discover and treat the underlying causes of health issues affecting musicians.
+Discovering and treat the underlying causes of health issues affecting musicians.